-Many social service agencies today require that agency managers combine financial and business expertise with social work practice and policy formation.
-The MSW/MBA dual degree prepares graduates to function in a workplace that demands the delivery of quality services with increasingly limited resources.
+Many social service agencies today require that leadership combine financial and business expertise with social work practice and policy formation.
+The MSW/MBA dual degree prepares graduates to function in a workplace that demands the delivery of quality social services with the knowledge and skills of administrative leadership.